lavanack/laurentvanacker.com/Azure/Azure Cognitive Services/readme.md

 - [Face Recognization](#face-recognization)

 # Preliminary Remarks
-All scripts are standalone scripts and will create and use their own related Free Cognitive Services resources.
+All scripts are standalone scripts and will create and use their own related Cognitive Services resources (Free if possible).

 # Computer Vision